sideroff/containerization-101/README.md

 ## docker hub/store
 [https://hub.docker.com/](https://hub.docker.com/)
-A repository of all public images.
+A registry of all public images.
 You can publish your own image.

 ## image